 Based on its name, you can probably guess that Black soap is from Africa.
 This soap is native to Ghana and Nigeria, where they are made by a small group of women in villages.
 Apparently, Black soap actually originated in Nigeria and it somehow made its way to Ghana.
 This is why this soap is very popular in these two countries.

-Black Soap is very popular AMONG low-income earners
+Black Soap is very popular amongst low-income earners in west Africa.

 In Nigeria, the Yoruba tribe call black soap “Ose Dudu“, which simply means black soap.
 It is mainly used by village women and people from a lower class, because of its vast availability and economical prices.
 These group of people are usually connected to ancient practices and so no matter how “developed” the country might be moving, these group of people still maintain ancient traditions, recipes and believes from the past.

 Instead of going to the hospital or pharmacist, these people would rather whip something up from nature by using local herbs to treat themselves.
 So it’s no wonder why this soap is still very popular in Nigeria and Ghana despite the vast availability of modern soaps.

 RELATED POST: 10 Best Anti-Itch Shampoos For Dandruff and Itchy Scalp

 My first encounter with black soap was when I went to go live with my auntie in Osun state in southwest Nigeria.
 Back home in Lagos, we used modern soaps and beauty products, so even though I’ve heard about black soap, I never saw one until I moved to my auntie’s place.